jsmith6417/CGM-Data/README.md

 CGM Data

-Create Database.ipynb
+Create Database SQL Magic.ipynb
 Python code for creating an SQLite database, adding a table to it, and adding records to the table.

-Dexcom Clarity Readings SQLite.ipynb
+Dexcom Clarity Readings SQLite SQL Magic.ipynb
 Python code for adding new records to an SQLite database, validating the results, and creating a CSV file to use with Tableau.

 Link to Visualizations at Tableau Public